MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 |DirectLake      |Tables, Columns           |Name, DataType           |All tables in the Lakehouse not included in the model          |

-### The ChangedProperties value
+### The ChangedProperties collection

-The *ChangedProperties* enables you to specify which object property values have been modified, indicating that those values may no longer be synchronized with the source.
+The *ChangedProperties* collection enables you to specify which object property values have been modified, indicating that those values may no longer be synchronized with the source.

 For example, when creating a composite model on Power BI semantic models, the column names originate from the source model.
 If you rename a column in your local model, you need to specify the *Name* property as a changed property.